Peter Fraser: Personal life

-On 1 November 1919, a year after his election to parliament, Fraser married Janet Kemp née Munro, from Glasgow and also a political activist.
-They remained together until Janet's death in 1945, five years before Fraser's own passing.
-During Fraser's time as Prime Minister, Janet traveled with him and acted as a "political adviser, researcher, gatekeeper and personal support system".
+On 1 November 1919, a year after his election to parliament, Fraser married Janet Kemp (née Munro), from Glasgow and also a political activist.
+They remained together until Janet died in 1945, five years before Fraser's own death.
+During Fraser's time as prime minister, Janet traveled with him and acted as a "political adviser, researcher, gatekeeper and personal support system".
 Her ideas influenced his political philosophy.
 The couple had no children, although Janet had a son from her first marriage to George Kemp.

 Death

 Fraser died in Wellington on 12 December 1950 from a heart attack following hospitalisation with influenza.
-His body lay in state in the New Zealand Parliament Buildings for three days and a state funeral service was conducted by the Moderator of the Presbyterian Church.
-He is buried in the Karori Cemetery.
+His death came the day before the first anniversary of his leaving the premiership.
+His body lay in state in the New Zealand Parliament Buildings for three days before a state funeral service conducted on 16 December 1950 in St John's Church, Willis Street, by the Moderator of the Presbyterian Church.
+He is buried in Karori Cemetery, Wellington.

 Honours

 In 1935, Fraser was awarded the King George V Silver Jubilee Medal, and in 1937, he was awarded the King George VI Coronation Medal.
 He was appointed a Privy Counsellor in 1940 and a Member of the Order of the Companions of Honour in 1946.

 In 2021, Janet Fraser and Peter Fraser, in recognition of their help for the Polish children were awarded by the President of Poland with Virtus et Fraternitas Medal.